Why Most Career Pages Underperform

 Mobile-First Design for Career Pages

-Over 60% of job seekers browse career pages on mobile, and that figure exceeds 75% for candidates under 30.
-Despite this, many career pages are still designed desktop-first and retrofitted for smaller screens, resulting in broken layouts, tiny buttons, and application forms that take 15 minutes to complete on a phone.
+Appcast data shows roughly two thirds of job applications are submitted from mobile devices, yet many career pages are still designed desktop-first and retrofitted for smaller screens, resulting in broken layouts, tiny buttons, and application forms that take 15 minutes to complete on a phone.

 Mobile optimization for career pages requires specific attention to:

-• File upload: Resume upload must work seamlessly from phone storage, cloud drives (Google Drive, Dropbox, iCloud), and camera capture.
-Test this flow on iOS and Android devices -- not just in browser simulators.
+- File upload: Resume upload must work smoothly from phone storage, cloud drives (Google Drive, Dropbox, iCloud), and camera capture.
+Test this flow on iOS and Android devices, not just in browser simulators.

-Test your career page on actual devices -- borrow phones from different team members to cover iOS, Android, different screen sizes, and different browsers.
+Test your career page on actual devices, borrowing phones from different team members to cover iOS, Android, different screen sizes, and different browsers.
 Simulator testing misses real-world issues like slow rendering and touch responsiveness.

 Video and Social Proof That Build Trust